 Strategies for companies hiring talent in 2020

-Investing in the experience of your potential employees in the recruiting process can pay off by improving the quality of your new hires by 70 percent.
-Additionally, that investment can also reduce employee retention over the long term.
-Valuing employee experience is a win-win in our book!
+Investing in the experience of your potential employees during the recruiting process can pay off by improving the quality of your new hires by 70 percent.
+And that investment can also reduce employee retention over the long term.

 Fortunately, this effort need not involve packing up the entire office and moving to a fully customized workspace.
-For MLBs wanting to offer variety and choice to their employees for a portion of their workweek, places like WeWork provide a handy solution.
-Imagine an on-call amenity-rich employee annex.
-We can help you supplement your existing workspace, enabling you to offer more flexibility, autonomy, health and well-being, and inspiration to your most valuable asset.
+For MLBs wanting to offer variety and choice to their employees for a portion of their workweek, places like WeWork provide an elegant solution.
+Imagine an on-call, amenity-rich employee annex that flexes with your needs.
+We can help you supplement your existing workspace, which allows you to offer more autonomy, health and well-being, and inspiration to your most valuable assets.

 Come see how WeWork can help you recruit the right talent with flexible workspace solutions by scheduling a tour today!